GroupViT: Semantic Segmentation Emerges from Text Supervision: Implementation Details

 \subsection{Fully-Supervised Transfer to Semantic Segmentation}

-To implement the baselines for fully-supervised transfer to semantic segmentation, we fine-tune the pre-trained ViT model jointly with a 1${\times}$1 convolutional layer for pixel-wise classification.
-We scale each input image by a randomly selected factor in the range $[0.5, 2]$ and then crop randoms 224${\times}$224 patches from each image during training.
-We use the Adam~\cite{kingma2014adam} optimizer with a weight decay of 0.05 and learning rate 0.001.
+To implement the baselines for fully-supervised transfer to semantic segmentation, we fine-tune the pre-trained ViT model jointly with a 1${\times}$1 convolutional layer appended to it for pixel-wise classification.
+We scale each input image by a randomly selected factor in the range of $[0.5, 2]$ and then crop random 224${\times}$224 patches from each image during training.
+We use the Adam~\cite{kingma2014adam} optimizer with a weight decay of 0.05 and a learning rate 0.001.
 We train all models for 4k iterations with a batch size of 16.
 During inference, we resize each input image to have a shorter side of size 448 pixels.
+We open-source our code at \href{https://github.com/NVlabs/GroupViT}{https://github.com/NVlabs/GroupViT}.